 In this 40-credit module, you will complete an individual piece of research with a forensic context in one of our laboratories.
 There may also be an opportunity to work alongside a forensic science service provider on a collaborative project.
 You will produce a scientific dissertation, and a conference poster which will be evaluated in an end of year student conference.

-On an average week during years 1—3 inclusive, students may be expected to attend six lectures; 3-4 hours of tutorials or workshops; up to 10-12 hours of practical work and independent directed study.
+On an average week during years one to three nclusive, students may be expected to attend six lectures; three to four hours of tutorials or workshops; up to 10-12 hours of practical work and independent directed study.

 The timetable may be spread over all five days of the taught week (Monday to Friday inclusive) or it may for example, allow students half a day or a full day free from contact classes.
 This is subject to change on a weekly basis depending upon when individual activities for modules are timetabled.